FunnyKoalaBear/Cancer-Determination-Artificial-Intelligence/How to run.md

 2. Click "Open in colab"

-3. Log in to your non-uia personal gmail account
+3. Log in to your PERSONAL gmail account

 4. Now you can enjoy, edit, and run our project!